Aaron Hernandez: 2011

 Belichick named Hernandez the secondary starting tight end to start the regular season, alongside primary tight end Gronkowski.
 Belichick continued to increase the use of the Patriots "12 personnel" and began using Hernandez as an H-back lined up in the slot to dictate pass coverages.
 He started in the Patriots' 2011 season-opener at the Dolphins and caught seven passes for 103-yards and scored on a one-yard touchdown pass by Brady during the third quarter of a 38–24 victory.
 The following week, Hernandez made seven receptions for 62-yards and a touchdown before exiting in the third quarter of the Patriots' 35–21 win against the San Diego Chargers due to a knee injury.
-He was diagnosed with a sprained MCL and was inactive for he next two games (Weeks 3–4).
+He was diagnosed with a sprained MCL and was inactive for the next two games (Weeks 3–4).
 On December 19, 2011, Hernandez caught a season-high nine passes for 129 receiving yards and scored one touchdown during a 41–23 victory at the Denver Broncos in Week 15.
 On December 28, 2011, it was announced he was voted to the 2012 Pro Bowl as an alternate.
 Hernandez was perceived as a snub for the Pro Bowl by many analysts who argued he was more deserving than San Diego Chargers' tight end Antonio Gates.
 He finished the season with a career-high 79 receptions for 910 receiving yards and seven touchdown receptions in 14 games and 12 starts.
 Hernandez ranked 15th among all players in receptions in 2011 and fifth among tight ends.
 New England Patriots' wide receiver Wes Welker finished first in the league with 122 receptions and Gronkowski finished fifth among all players with 90 total receptions in 2011.
 Hernandez also finished 31st in the league with 910 receiving yards and tied for 21st with seven touchdown receptions.